thomasarbona/Dashboard/README.md

 # Dashboard

-A fully featured Dashboard wrote in javascript using React and Feathers.
+A fully featured Dashboard written in javascript using React and Feathers.

 Epitech school project.